ti4g0liv3r/pokedex/README.md

 - User can search for a pokemon by name.
 - User can add pokemon as favorite.

+## Installation process

+- Clone or download this project to your local workstation.
+- Navigate to the project's folder and run:
+  - npm install
+  - npm run dev

 ## Project structure

 - This project is structured in a way that is easy to understand, expect to find the following folders: